pkourany/SparkIntervalTimer/README.md

 3. Example Program
 ------------------

-The included demo program will create three Interval Timers (maximum allowed) to blink three LEDs at different intervals.
-The first timer will blink the onboard LED while 2 extra LEDs (and small current limiting resistors) must be added by the user on pins D3 and D4.
+The included demo program will create 3 or 5 Interval Timers (maximum allowed on Core or Photon) to blink three LEDs at different intervals.
-After 100 blinks, Timer1 will reset to 1/4 of its interval (250ms) and
-after 200 more blinks, Timer1 is shut down and will stop blinking.
+The first timer will blink the onboard LED while 2 (Core) or 4 (Photon) extra LEDs (and small current limiting resistors) must be added by the user on pins D3 and D4 on Core and D3, D4, D5 and D6 on Photon.
+After 100 blinks, Timer1 will reset to 1/4 of its interval (250ms) and after 200 more blinks, Timer1 is shut down and will stop blinking.